-IMPORTANT: After you remove the HP Recovery partition, you can no longer use the Windows Refresh option or the Windows option to remove everything and reinstall Windows.
-In addition, you will not be able to perform System Recovery or Minimized Image Recovery from the HP Recovery partition.
-So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select models only) on page 50.
+- IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP recovery media from the HP Recovery partition.
+So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select products only) on page 53. - NOTE: The Remove Recovery Partition option is only available on products that support this function.